Syrian child refugees face exploitation, UNICEF says

 UNICEF operates 80 child-friendly spaces in Jordan, offering activities and psycho-social support to young Syrian refugees, some of whom suffer from post-traumatic stress disorder.

 An estimated 30,000 Syrian child refugees are working in Jordan, Servadei said.
-A UNICEF assessment in the Jordan Valley in April identified 3,500 child labourers, mainly seasonal.
+A UNICEF assessment in the Jordan Valley in April identified 3,500 child laborers, mainly seasonal.

-"They were working mainly on the farms, in many cases also hard labour, let's say 10 hours a day using pesticides," he said.
+"They were working mainly on the farms, in many cases also hard labor, let's say 10 hours a day using pesticides," he said.
 Other children work in family bakeries or as mechanics.

 UNICEF is providing cash assistance - 30 Jordanian dinars or about $45 per month - for families to remove a Syrian child from work and return him to school, according to Servadei.